sshniro/zap-docs/source/includes/contributing.md

 **1. Creating Example Guides/ High-level API Docs**

-    Create high level docs on how to use the
+    Create high level docs on how to use the APIs to perform any action/view with ZAP.

 **2. REST API documentation**

     Rest API is documented using the Open API specification.
+The specification could be improved enhacing the description of parameters/ results/ data types etc.

 **3. Feature Documentation**

-    Feature documentation is avaiable in the Github wiki
+    Feature documentation of the ZAP is avaiable in the Github wiki.

 <aside class="notice">
 The ZAP documentation is shaped by the docs as code philosophy.